gfarnadi/gfarnadi.github.io/index.md

 - (November 14) Invited speaker, "Deep Individual Fairness Verification" at WiMLDS meetup, Montreal

+- (November 11) I am pleased to announce that two of our papers got accepted at AAAI2020!

 - (October 30) Invited speaker, "Learning Fair Naive Bayes Classifiers by Discovering and Eliminating Discrimination Patterns" at Trustworthy AI Symposium at Columbia University, New York, US, [more info](https://datascience.columbia.edu/trustworthy-ai-symposium)